The 10+ Best B2B Intent Data Providers In 2026

 Data derived from “co-ops” (like Bombora) is generally more accurate than data scraped from “bidstream” (ad networks) because it tracks deep content consumption, not just fleeting clicks.

-Q: Do B2B intent data providers offer contact lists for identified accounts, and if so, what is the source and quality of these contacts?
+Do B2B intent data providers offer contact lists for identified accounts?

-Q: How do B2B intent data providers differentiate their services from traditional data services?
+How do B2B intent data providers differ from traditional data services?

 • Monitor over 12,000 intent topics to capture prospects while they are still in the research phase.